Ebolander23/cse15l-lab-reports/lab4.md

 ## Step 6: ##
 Keys Pressed: `<up> <up> <up> <enter>` The `bash test.sh` command in my bash history was only 3 up.
+The `bash test.sh` contained the javac commands to compile and run the tests.
 ![Image](step6.png)

 ## Step 7: ##